clowdhaus/terraform-aws-iam/UPGRADE-6.0.md

     - `custom_role_policy_arns` has been renamed to `policies` and now accepts a map of `name`: `policy-arn` pairs; this allows for both existing policies and policies that will get created at the same time as the role.
     - Default create conditional is now `true` instead of `false`
     - `force_detach_policies` has been removed; this is now always `true`
+- `iam-group`
+    - Policy management has been updated to support extending the policy created by the sub-module, as well as adding additional policies that will be attached to the group
+    - The role assumption permissions has been removed from the policy; users can extend the policy to add this if needed via `permission_statements`
+    - Default create conditional is now `true` instead of `false`

 ### Variable and output changes